mongodb/docs/source/includes/options/option-mongomirror-httpStatusPort.rst

           indexes.

       * - ``details.currentTimestamp``
-        - The BSON timestamp value of the oplog entry most recently processed.
+        - The :manual:`BSON timestamp </reference/bson-types/#timestamps>`
+          value of the oplog entry most recently processed.
           :program:`mongomirror` only refreshes this data point every 10 seconds, so :program:`mongomirror` may be slightly further ahead of the reported time.